decred-proposals/mainnet/a3def199af812b796887f4eae22e11e45f112b50c2e17252c60ed190933ec14f/1/payload/index.md

 - I will get all my basic questions answered on Decred support channels.

-- I will state in the videos that I‚Äôm being sponsored by the Decred Community/ Politeia anywhere that is deemed appropriate.
+- I will state in the videos that Iím being sponsored by the Decred Community/ Politeia anywhere that is deemed appropriate.

 - Decred will own the copyrights to the content created in this SOW and the Decred Project has the right to use the content without asking me for permission.